A Touchy Subject has a simple mission.

 I’m Victoria Cullen and I created A Touchy Subject in 2018.

 I co-founded the world’s first academic Design and Sexual Health course with Dr. Judith Glover at RMIT University in 2015.
-Featured on The BBC and The Age.
+This program was featured on The BBC and in The Age.

-I am a PhD researcher at RMIT University focusing on how we can better deliver sexuality education related to life post-prostate to both patients and medical professionals.
+I am a current PhD researcher at RMIT University (started in 2015), focusing on how we can better deliver sexuality education related to life post-prostate to both patients and medical professionals.

 I have an Undergraduate and Masters degree in Cognitive Psychology and Decision Making Sciences from University College London.